 Another possible culprit?
 Stress and anxiety.
-Scientists published the terrifying case of a 23-year-old man who has suffered from "chronic déjà vu" for the past eight years.
+In 2014, scientists published the terrifying case of a 23-year-old man who has suffered from "chronic déjà vu" for the past eight years.
 The sensation was so crippling that nearly everything the man did came with an overpowering feeling of familiarity.

 "There was one instance where he went to get a haircut.
 As he walked in, he got a feeling of déjà vu.
 Then he had déjà vu of the déjà vu," Dr Chris Moulin, a cognitive neuropsychologist at the University of Bourgogne, told the BBC.
 "He couldn't think of anything else."